Ready to join a class...

-There are no belts in our system, but we do have levels and once a child demonstrates the ability to go to the next level they will have a fun test.
-Pass it and they move on.
-There is no cost for this test and your child will receive a certificate.
+There are no belts in our system, with Shaolin Kungfu we have levels.
+Once a child demonstrates the ability to go to the next level they will tested to see if they are ready to move on.
+There are 12 levels.

-What happens if I have concerns about my child?
+What if I have concerns about my child?

 What goes on in a class?

-The classes are made up of a number of parts which takes the child on a journey of developing skills, as opposed to just lots of techniques.
-The class starts with a story, this may be historical or an adventure story, usually with a moral, but always with a purpose.
-They then learn some forms, including sets.
+The classes are made up of a number of parts which takes the child on a journey of developing skills.
+The class starts with Chi Kung practice, which is the training on body, mind, energy.
+Students then learn and practice traditional Kungfu forms, including Kungfu sets.
 This usually involves stances, kicks or hand forms.
 Each working on various aspects and skills like strength, balance, poise, flexibility, co-operation.
 Using these skills we play a martial arts game, putting the skill into action.
 This creates less struggle and tension in the child and helps them be more engaged and at ease.
-They will also learn the Lion Dance
+They will also learn the Lion Dance.

 What effect will it have?